 Among Cambria’s top holdings is Constellation Brands (STZ), an early cannabis investor.

 Why Investors Like It: With an expense ratio of 0.42%, Cambria Cannabis has a lower management cost than other marijuana ETFs.
 Furthermore, the fund doesn’t restrict itself to marijuana equities.
-Two of its largest holdings — MediPharm Labs and GW Pharmaceuticals — focus on pharma.
-The fund also holds British American Tobacco (BTI), a company not involved in cannabis as of this writing.
+Its largest holding, GW Pharmaceuticals, focuses on pharma.

 Investors should look at marijuana investments due to the rapid growth opportunities they offer.
-In North America alone, consumers spent $9.2 billion on cannabis products, and the industry has brought economic growth to the states that have legalized it.
-Analysts expect revenue to reach $47.3 billion in the U.S. and $57 billion worldwide by 2027.
+In North America alone, the legal cannabis market was worth $12.9 billion in 2019, and the industry has brought economic growth to the states that have legalized it.
+Analysts expect revenue to reach $35 billion in the U.S. by 2025.

 Benefiting the industry is the fact that consumers increasingly see cannabis as a medical product rather than one that is merely recreational.
 For example, marijuana-based products could provide a safer alternative for chronic pain than opioids, and drugs such as Epidiolex have shown that cannabis-based products can treat epilepsy.

 Furthermore, despite several decades of interdiction efforts, the government failed to quell the appetite for recreational marijuana.
 Seeing this failure, many jurisdictions decided instead to legalize and tax cannabis.
-Colorado, the first U.S. state to fully legalize cannabis, recently passed the $1 billion mark on tax revenue generated by marijuana sales.
+Colorado, the first U.S. state to fully legalize cannabis (along with Washington), passed the $1.72 billion mark in revenue generated by marijuana sales, resulting in over $302 million in marijuana tax revenue.
 Recreational weed has driven an estimated two-thirds of the growth that could deliver massive investor returns over the next decade.